kyverno/kyverno-envoy-plugin/website/docs/policies/authorization-rules.md

     Creates a `CheckResponse` to deny the request with status code `403`

 However, we can do a lot more with Envoy's `CheckResponse`.
 Envoy can add or remove headers, query parameters, register dynamic metadata passed along the filters chain, and even change the response body.
-(TODO)

 ![dynamic metadata](../schemas/dynamic-metadata.png)